ericpungholee/SUGGI-AI/README.md

 - Context from other documents available instantly

 ### **4. Smart Performance**
-- GPT-5 nano for fast, cheap responses
+- GPT-5 with 256K context window for comprehensive understanding
+- LangGraph workflows for stateful, multi-step AI processing
 - Vector search for instant document retrieval
 - Cached responses for repeated queries
-- Smart routing (edit vs. question detection)
+- Hybrid learned router for smart query classification

 ## 💡 Why I Built This